-F. No player may begin practice or continue to participate without a physical on file at the school that is less than a year old.
-All students must have on file a signed copy of the Diocesan Parental Permission form that includes proof of health insurance.
+E. No player can move over to another team of the same age group within the school.
+(C1) F. No player may begin practice or continue to participate without a physical on file at the school that is less than 15 months old.
+All students must have on file a signed copy of The Diocesan Parental Permission form that includes proof of health insurance.

 G. Team Apparel

 2. If a player wears a t-shirt under his/her jersey it must be the same color as the dominate color of the team jersey.
-If a team has two different colors of jerseys (light and dark) or reversible jerseys when playing at home, they will wear white (light) and dark when playing away.
+If a team has two different colors of jerseys (light and dark) or reversible jerseys when playing at home they will wear white (light) and dark when playing away.

 H. Player Injury